motifp/EventCalendar/README.md

-# EventCalendar
-An event calendar website plugin that's not a mockup
+# Minimalism Event Calendar Plugin(jQuery)
+A clickable calendar that has popups with event.
+HTML is editable to add / delete events with a single line of code.